 When temperature-controlled trucks are required, capacity can often be hard to find.
-This is particularly true during produce seasons when most refrigerated trucks are spoken for.
-Having access to an expansive network of temp-controlled carriers through a 3PL can ensure that you find a capacity even in those times when trucks are scarce.
+This is particularly true during produce season when most refrigerated trucks are spoken for.
+Having access to an expansive network of temp-controlled carriers can ensure that you find capacity even in those times when trucks are scarce.

 OTIF, MABD, and Retail Chargebacks

 As the retail landscape continues to change and compete with online e-commerce fulfillment services, purchasers have increased their demands on vendors.

 All national retailers now have vendor compliance programs to ensure they receive full orders delivered on time.
 Stores can’t afford to have product that is out of stock.
 In fact, in a recent survey, 73% of retail buyers reported ending vendor relationships over delivery issues.

 Retailers have delivery requirements that come with punitive fines for late deliveries.
 These penalties often come with more than fiduciary pain, and if repeatedly issued, can permanently damage retail relationships that your organization has worked hard to foster.
 This can be devastating for any size organization.

 Working with quality service providers that specialize in meeting On Time, In Full (OTIF) and Must Arrive by Date (MABD) parameters can help ensure your success.
 This includes not just transportation partners, but warehousing and co-packing partners who are responsible for prepping orders for pickup and facilitating smooth dock operations.

 More beverages are consumed during the warmer months of the year.
 That means an uptick in POs in the spring and summer and a tighter beverage transportation marketplace.